-- Change the administrator password from the default value.
+- Change the Administrator password from the default value.
 You change the password while logged on to the instance itself, just as you would on any other Windows Server. - Create another user account with administrator privileges on the instance.
-Another account with administrator privileges is a safeguard if you forget the administrator password or have a problem with the administrator account.
+Another account with administrator privileges is a safeguard if you forget the Administrator password or have a problem with the Administrator account.

-Transfer Files to Windows Server Instances
+Transfer Files to Windows Server Instances from Windows

 You can work with your Windows instance the same way that you would work with any Windows server.
-For example, you can transfer files between a Windows instance and your local computer using the local file sharing feature of the Microsoft Remote Desktop Connection software.
-If you enable this option, you can access your local files from your Windows instances.
+For example, you can transfer files between a Windows instance and your local Windows computer using the local file sharing feature of Windows Remote Desktop.
+If you enable this option in your Windows Remote Desktop Connection software, you can access your local files from your Windows instances.
 You can access local files on hard disk drives, DVD drives, portable media drives, and mapped network drives.
-For more information about this feature, go to the following articles:
+For information about this feature, go to the Microsoft Support website or The most useful feature of Remote Desktop I never knew about on the MSDN Blogs website.